 Bioactivation is required, chemical reactivity per se is excluded

-SpotRM focuses exclusively on drugs that require metabolic activation to form reactive intermediates.
+SpotRM, with very few exceptions, focuses on drugs that require metabolic activation to form reactive intermediates.
 It is well-known that there are quite a number of drugs on the market that give rise to toxic effects, including hepatotoxicity and IADR, by being chemically reactive per se.
 This type of intrinsically reactive compounds are normally filtered away early in the drug design process but might occasionally have beneficial effects.
 Examples of important drugs of this class range from beta-lactams, like amoxicillin, to cytotoxic anticancer agents, for example busulfan.
 Intriguingly, such intrinsic reactivity has since several years been a focus of new kinase inhibitors used for cancer.

 Cytotoxic anticancer agents are largely neglected